wellyshen/react-cool-starter/README.md

 - [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) creates a visualize size of webpack output files with an interactive zoomable treemap.
 - [helmet](https://github.com/helmetjs/helmet) helps secure Express apps with various HTTP headers.
 - [morgan](https://github.com/expressjs/morgan) the HTTP request logger for server side debugging.
-- [Redux Devtools Extension](https://github.com/zalmoxisus/redux-devtools-extension) for debugging application's state changes.
-- [ESLint](http://eslint.org) to maintain a consistent Typescript/Javascript code style (with Airbnb configuration).
+- [ESLint](http://eslint.org) to maintain a consistent TypeScript/JavaScript code style (with Airbnb configuration).
 - [StyleLint](http://stylelint.io) to maintain a consistent css/scss code style.
 - [Prettier](https://prettier.io) to format code and style.
 - CSS and SASS support with [PostCSS](https://github.com/postcss/postcss-loader) for advanced transformations (e.g. autoprefixer, cssnext etc.).
 [CSS modules](https://github.com/css-Modules/css-Modules) enabled.
 - Image (compressed by [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader)) and Font support.
 - Split vendor's libraries from client bundle.
-- No other view engines, just Javascript based HTML rendering component.
+- No other view engines, just JavaScript based HTML rendering component.
-- Shared app config between development and production.
+- Shared app configuration between development and production.
 - 404 error page and redirect handling.
 - Integrate [Jest](https://facebook.github.io/jest) with [React Testing Library](https://github.com/testing-library/react-testing-library) as the solution for writing unit tests with code coverage support.
 - [Yarn](https://yarnpkg.com/lang/en) as the package manager.

 ## Who's the Starter for?

-This starter is for those who with basic knowledge of React and have the need for building a server-side app.
-In other words, it's not for a newbie.
-If you're new to React or you don't need a server-side rendering app, I'd recommend you give [create-react-app](https://github.com/facebook/create-react-app) a try.
+They're several React frameworks today, however this is a DIY oriented start-kit.
+It shows you how to build a universal web app from scratch and how to test it.
+If you're new to React or you want a ready-to-go solution, I'd recommend the following alternatives for you:

+- For client-side rendering, use [create-react-app](https://create-react-app.dev).
+- For server-side rendering, use [Next.js](https://nextjs.org).

 ## Requirements

 - [node](https://nodejs.org/en) >= 10.0
 - [npm](https://www.npmjs.com) >= 6.0

-## Looking for Docker?
+## Looking for Docker Image?

 You can find Docker support version on this [branch](https://github.com/wellyshen/react-cool-starter/tree/docker).